 Sure, especially if it is your own design.
 If your work is a close copy of the demonstration – please contact the teachers directly, all teachers have different guidelines for copyright

 You can sell originals which were created during my demonstrations, even if they look exactly like mine, I’m ok with that, but please give me a credit and mention the course (for example: “This painting was created in PYHaS2018 course, lesson by Olga Furman).
 The copyright stays with me.

 11. Can I share the projects, techniques/process I learn in the classes on OlgaFurmanArt.com on my social media, Youtube or in my own course that I teach online or in person?

 Please do NOT do it, it is not cool.
 Please create your own projects and mold whatever you learned into your own process when you do your own business.

 12. Do you have an affiliate* program?

 Yes! please send an email to email@example.com with subject : “Affiliate program”

-If you can’t find the answer to your question – please send an email for proper attention: firstname.lastname@example.org with subject: “PYHaS2021”.
+If you can’t find the answer to your question – please email us for proper attention to firstname.lastname@example.org

 Thank you so much for your cooperation!